 From interactive haunted houses, zombie apocalypse missions and real buildings housing tales from beyond the grave, Wichita has a rich history of hauntings and ghoulish stories.
-Whether or not you believe those stories will be based on your experience at each of the following sites, each tale more terrifying than the last.
+Whether or not you believe those stories will be based on your experience at each of the following sites, each more terrifying than the last.

 Old Cowtown Museum

 Some say when you head to Old Cowtown Museum, you can hear whispers and footsteps of people who lived in Wichita long ago.
 As legend has it, Wichita Eagle newspaper founder Marshall Murdock had a young daughter who died of spinal meningitis.
 People say they have seen and heard her playing around the family home and other historic buildings around Cowtown.
 Employees and visitors have said they have witnessed lights turning on and off, the sound of footsteps and even apparitions in some cases.
 There are even rumors of objects being moved.
+Keep an eye out for the Wichita Paranormal Research Society’s Ghost Tours happening several times a year at Old Cowtown Museum.

 Wichita-Sedgwick County Historical Museum

 As an old building in the heart of downtown Wichita used as City Hall between 1892 and 1976, one would think ghostly activity would be flourishing amid the limestone walls.
 However, very little activity has been seen here.
 Sure, employees say there have been times they have heard footsteps and voices and some claim to be “touched” by spirits, but none report feeling unsafe while inside the historic building.
+Most of the activity is said to be coming from the second and third floors, usually late at night or early in the morning.

 Many of Wichita’s old buildings make for good ghost stories, and many believe the Orpheum Theatre is no different.
 From eerie footsteps and shadows by the dressing rooms to a projectionist getting ready to show his favorite film, many say was “The Wizard of Oz,” there is no shortage of ghoulish tales surrounding this historic ambience theatre.
 Beneath the building, tunnels leading to a former speakeasy lined with whispers of women and clanking bottles.
 Don’t believe us?
 See for yourself.